BayesLIM/BayesLIM/docs/introduction.md

 grads = (sky_params.grad, beam_params.grad)
 ```

+Generally, the parameter vectors are actually multi-dimensional tensors in both their input and output spaces.
+For a sky model, for example, `sky_pixels.shape = (N_stokes, 1, N_frequencies, N_pixels)`, and for a beam model `beam_pixels.shape = (N_feed_polarizations, N_polarization_vectors, N_beam_models, N_frequencies, N_pixels)`.
+The parameter tensor, then, could be `sky_params.shape = (N_stokes, 1, N_freq_coeffs, N_pix_coeffs)` where `N_freq_coeffs < N_frequencies` and `N_pix_coeffs < N_pixels`.

 Ultimately, the goal is to compute the gradients of the loss function with respect to the input parameters, which is where the autodiff engine comes into play.
-Where does the Bayesian part of the Bayesian forward model come in?
-Well, that comes in by optimizing a posterior distribution as our loss, as opposed to any old loss function.
+Where does the Bayesian part of the forward model come in?
+Well, that comes from optimizing a posterior distribution as our loss, as opposed to any old loss function.
 To create a posterior distribution, we need to specify a likelihood and **priors**.
 Currently, only Gaussian likelihoods are supported.

 ## Specifying Priors